Top class magnetic therapy

 Significantly fewer women (36% vs. 72%) reported severe pain within 24 hours after the section.
 This was also reflected in pain medication consumption, which was 2.1 times lower in the PEMF group.
 After seven days, the wound healing process had progressed significantly better in those treated with PEMF, ie there were no exudates (inflammatory wound outflows), erythema (increased local blood flow to the skin tissue, for example as a result of inflammation) or edema.
 A high level of patient satisfaction has also been reported .

 PEMF leads to a significant reduction in pain in postoperative healing processes by means of anti-inflammation, edema removal and improved microcirculation, regardless of whether after endoprosthetic implantation, aesthetic breast surgery or a general postoperative wound treatment.
-Even sacral pressure ulcers that can hardly be improved with other therapeutic approaches can be proven to be curable with QRS within several months of regular use.
+Even sacral pressure ulcers that can hardly be improved with other therapeutic approaches can be proven to be curable within several months of regular use.

 Agren MS et al. Topical synthetic inhibitor of matrix metalloproteinases delays epidermal regeneration of human wounds.
 Exp Dermatol 2001; 10 (5): 337-48